stardrix/steam-gem-bot-releases/README.md

 - Supply Feed - automatically tracks market rates and undercuts or matches competitors
 - Persistent trade history with profit tracking across restarts
 - Sack of Gems auto-unpack - when a trade requires a partial gem amount, the bot automatically unpacks only the minimum number of sacks needed to cover the trade; no manual unpacking required
+- Steam rate-limit resilience - smart inventory caching, spaced retries, serialized mobile confirmations with shared backoff, and a minimal background traffic profile keep trades flowing even when Steam throttles busy IPs (VPS-friendly)
+- Optional SteamApis.com inventory mode - bypass Steam's per-IP rate limits entirely (free tier available); ideal for VPS/datacenter hosting
+- Safe with concurrent buyers - items in unaccepted outgoing offers are reserved, so two users trading at the same moment always receive different items; when reserved stock is the bottleneck, the second buyer is politely asked to retry
+- One active trade per user - a user with an open offer who orders again gets their existing offer link back instead of a duplicate offer (admins are exempt)
+- Custom friend-list status - design the bot's "Now Playing" text with live placeholders like `{gems} gems - {buy_tf2}/{sell_tf2}`; stock and rates update in real time
+- One-click Support Report - a button in the Logs tab bundles version, OS, bot state, and recent logs (secrets always redacted) into a single report for fast support; errors carry short reference codes with plain-language explanations
+- Session self-heal and crash safety nets - expired Steam web sessions renew automatically, and unexpected errors are logged and shown instead of taking the app down silently
 - Auto-updates - new versions install silently in the background